VCityTeam/UD-SV/Vocabulary/Readme.md

 Source: [What is an ontology?
 [Guarnio 2009]](https://link.springer.com/chapter/10.1007/978-3-540-92673-3_0)

 ### Network of Ontologies
-Otherwise refered to as an _ontology network_.
+Otherwise referred to as an _ontology network_.
 This is a collection of interlinked ontologies.
 This is often implemented in systems which require supporting knowledge from different domains of information.

 The creation of links between ontologies is the definition of relationships (properties) between concepts (or classes) in each ontology.
-[Ontology matching](#ontology-matching) approachs can be used for defining and verifying these links.
+[Ontology matching](#ontology-matching) approaches can be used for defining and verifying these links.

 There are 3 main types of ontology networks:
 1. Single ontology - A monolithic global ontology is created to describe several domains of knowledge